andersblomqvist/master-thesis-renderer/README.md

 Each pass renders to a texture, which will be used by the next pass in line.
 The random offset (jitter) is applied in the Volume Pass at [line 142](https://github.com/andersblomqvist/master-thesis-renderer/blob/main/Assets/VolumeRenderer/NanoVolumePass.hlsl#L142).
 The jitter variable samples either precomputed noise textures or generate it during runtime.
 The sampling is done in [NoiseSampler.hlsl](https://github.com/andersblomqvist/master-thesis-renderer/blob/main/Assets/VolumeRenderer/NoiseSampler.hlsl).

+## Data

+All data is found under the [RMSECalculator](https://github.com/andersblomqvist/master-thesis-renderer/tree/main/RMSECalculator) folder, see RQ1 and RQ2 folders.

 ## Acknowledgements

 TBA